janwilmake/LLMTEXT-mcp/BACKLOG.md

 # Improve recurring llms.txt generation

 - `llms.txt`: For each source, group links by path like they do in https://github.com/apify/actor-llmstxt-generator/pull/16
-- Fix it so it works for recursive sitemaps: https://developers.cloudflare.com/sitemap.xml
-- Remove newlines in descriptions to be according to spec.
-- Ensure not to hit `/extract` urls count limitation or other errors.
-Log them.
-- Check spec and see what else is non-compliant.
-- Setup auto-update of https://github.com/janwilmake/parallel-llmtext using parallel secret and cloudflare deployment secret; Set to update and redeploy hourly while optimizing for cost.
-Important to have this as well, or our llms.txt will get outdated.
-- Setup auto-prompt for https://github.com/parallel-web/parallel-sdk-typescript and https://github.com/parallel-web/parallel-sdk-python (and get prs merged for this)
-- Also, is there a way to not expose the commit history and just have the latest version be accessible?
-Making code (like for SDKs) available for perpetuity is fine, but I'm not sure about doing the same for other kinds of content

 Question: what's the easiest way for people to set up doing prompts and other apis from private enterprise repos in a reliable way?